d20Tek/Spectre.Console.Extensions/README.md

 * [Basic Cli with DI](samples/Basic.Cli) - full listing for code in the Usage - Custom Code section above.
 * [DependencyInjection.Cli](samples/DependencyInjection.Cli) - More elaborate use of Microsoft.Extensions.DependencyInjection registrar and resolver.
 Along with using the CommandAppBuilder to remove some of the creation complexity.
 * [Autofac.Cli](samples/Autofac.Cli) - Use the Autofac DI framework to build type registrar and resolver.
+* [LightInject.Cli](samples/LightInject.Cli) - Use the LightInject DI framework to build type registrar and resolver.
 * [Ninject.Cli](samples/Ninject.Cli) - Use the Ninject DI framework to build type registrar and resolver.
 * [SimpleInjector.Cli](samples/SimpleInjector.Cli) - Use the SimpleInjector DI framework to build type registrar and resolver.
 * [NoDI.Cli](samples/NoDI.Cli) - Use the CommandAppBuilder to configure a console app that does not use a DI framework.